 Shift-JIS encodings, among others.
 Each encoding has rules for representing and serializing a character set.

 The ISO 8859 series defines 13 character encodings that can represent texts in dozens of languages.
 Each ISO 8859 character encoding can have up to 256 characters.
 ISO-8859-1 (Latin-1) comprises the ASCII character set, characters with diacritics (accents, diaereses, cedillas, circumflexes, and so on), and additional symbols.

 UTF-8 (Unicode Transformation Format, 8-bit form) is a variable-width character encoding that encodes 16-bit Unicode characters as one to four bytes.
 A byte in UTF-8 is equivalent to 7-bit ASCII if its high-order bit is zero; otherwise, the character comprises a variable number of bytes.

 UTF-8 is compatible with the majority of existing web content and provides access to the Unicode character set.
 Current versions of browsers and email clients support UTF-8.
-In addition, many new web standards specify UTF-8 as their character encoding.
+In addition, many web standards specify UTF-8 as their character encoding.
 For example, UTF-8 is one of the two required encodings for XML documents (the other is UTF-16).

 Web components usually use

 PrintWriter automatically encodes using ISO-8859-1.
 Servlets can also output binary data using